-- 1) Attain a cumulative overall academic average of C or better, with no individual course grade of less than D - 2) Be free of all indebtedness to the College - 3) For the Associate of Science Degree a student must successfully complete all requirements of the Clinical Embalming program as specified by the College and the American Board of Funeral Service Education and be certified by the Clinical Program Director as minimally technically competent in entry level embalming practices - 4) Successfully complete all end-of-program comprehensive testing
+- 1. The student has successfully completed any of the following programs of instruction with a minimum 2.0 cumulative GPA and passing grades in all courses for the AS - 2.
+For the AS degree, a student must successfully complete all requirements of the Clinical Embalming program as specified by the College and the American Board of Funeral Service Education; also be certified by the Clinical Program Director as minimally technically competent in entry level embalming practices. - 3.
+The student must successfully complete all requirements of the Funeral Director Practicum - 4.
+Successfully complete and pass all end-of-program comprehensive exams, and; - 5.
+Be free of all indebtedness to the College prior to taking your comprehensive exams